 The City of Owensboro Community Development Department has faced challenges with public meetings during the COVID-19 pandemic.
-Two virtual Citizens Advisory Committee for Community Development met twice.
+Two virtual Citizens Advisory Committee for Community Development meetings took place.
 In addition, a presentation was made to the Owensboro Board of Commissioners prior to Annual Action Plan approval and submission to HUD.